Army of Tennesee Civil War Relics Authentic

 High quality Watertown Arsenal contract pattern with full lead and intact attachment loops.
 Found near Five Forks VA. by Arthur Lehman.

-USBP 20.
-US Enlistedman’s Belt Plate.
+USBP 12.
+Dug US Enlisted Man’s M-1851 Saber Belt Plate.

 USBP 22.
-Dug Ohio Volunteer Militia Belt Plate.
+Dug Confederate/State Militia Martingale.

 USBP 23.
 Dug US Breastplate for Cartridge Box Sling.